orhun/personal-blog/content/fosdem-2024-experience.md

 </center>

-I gave away Ratatui stickers to a lot of people and afterward I spotted them on some laptops.
+I gave away Ratatui stickers to a bunch people and afterwards I spotted them on some laptops.

 My good friend [Daniel Pecos Martínez](https://github.com/dpecos) was also wearing this LED thingy during the conference and I think it was pretty _cool_!